Walt Disney World’s Skyliner Gondola System Malfunctions Days After Opening, Leaving Guests Stranded

 As reported at the time by The Inquisitr, last weekend the Skyliner opened to thin crowds and little fanfare.
 The system is designed to be just another piece in the overall puzzle that is the internal Disney transportation system that shuttles guests to and fro.
 The Skyliner joins the Florida resort’s existing fleet of boats, buses, monorails, and in-house ride-share cars in shuffling guests around the expansive property.

-Guests who rode the new system when it debuted last weekend raved about it, in particular highlighting the smooth ride and the birds-eye view of the theme parks and resort hotels.
+Guests who rode the new system when it debuted last weekend raved about it, in particular highlighting the smooth ride and the birds’ eye view of the theme parks and resort hotels.